mzh99/BUM/BUM/README.md

 Backup Manager - Windows Forms Application

 ### Purpose:
-Export one or more source locations (folder) to a destination location
+Export/Copy one or more source locations (folders) to a destination backup location

 ### Description:
 This Windows Forms application is a personal project I use to backup my files.